 Ken Fitzgerald left the Bay Area for Shasta to sell cars almost 10 years ago.
 He said he was successful at it, but something was missing.
 He knew there was more to life than watching customers kick the tires.
 He also knew that completing his college education was the right path.
-Now, with a newly minted Associate in Arts for Transfer (AA-T) degree in communication studies from Shasta College, Fitzgerald is headed to California State University, Chico in the fall.
+Now, with a newly minted Associate Degree for Transfer in communication studies from Shasta College, Fitzgerald is headed to California State University, Chico in the fall.

 “I had bounced around from De Anza, Chabot and West Valley colleges after high school and ended up taking way too many classes,” said the 34-year-old Redding resident.
 “One of the first people I talked to at Shasta College was (Student Services Assistant) Paul Burwick, who told me about the Associate Degree for Transfer program.
 I knew that getting into a (California State University) would be harder because of the budget cuts, so having the guaranteed transfer was certainly nice.”

 The Associate Degree for Transfer (ADT) program is for community college students who complete an associate degree designated for transfer and are guaranteed admission to the CSU system with junior status.
 ADT students are also given priority consideration when applying to a California State University campus, and to a particular program that is designated as similar to the student’s community college major.